mrismanaziz/Reforestation/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.